Yijia-Xiao/Yijia-Xiao.github.io/_pages/services.md

 - The [International Conference](https://ic.businesstoday.org/)
   - Held by Princeton University and Business Today.
     - Theme: `Lead the Next Generation`
-  - I was fortunate to be accepted as one of 150 attendees worldwide.
+  - 150 attendees were accepted worldwide.
-    - Citigroup's CEO and Y Combinator's CEO delivered keynotes.
+    - *Citigroup* and *Y-Combinator*'s CEO delivered keynotes.
-    - There were 75 executives taking innovation seminars, and I gained a lot from discussing with CEOs from drug-discovery and healthcare companies.
+    - 75 executives taking innovation seminars, and I gained a lot by discussing with CEOs from drug-discovery and healthcare startups.
   - November 18-24, 2020

 - Tsinghua Deep Learning Summer Camp Volunteer